 Paper or poster submissions are invited from all delegates attending the meeting.
+However, to be eligible for the prizes on offer as outlined below, you must be an NZSA member.
 There are three prestigious New Zealand Society of Anaesthetists prizes offered, please review the prize criteria and ensure you indicate on the online form during the abstract submission process whether you wish your paper to be considered for these prizes.

 Read the following information carefully, before proceeding to the online submission pages.

 The John Ritchie Prize was established in 1983 by the New Zealand Society of Anaesthetists (NZSA) and is open to NZSA members only.

 The Ritchie Prize is sponsored by the NZSA and is awarded for the best presentation in the Ritchie Prize Session at the ASM that meets the required standard.